Carers need care too

 • Eat a healthy, balanced diet and if you drink alcohol, stick to the recommended guidelines.

-• Make sure you keep up with regular health/dental checks and vaccinations.
-It’s important for you, but it’s also important that the person you care for.
+• Make sure you keep up with regular health and dental checks and vaccinations.
+It’s important for you, but it’s also important for the person you care for.
 They might be exposed to infections or have to do without you if you become unwell.

 • Take time out to maintain your interests and hobbies.
-You have a right to follow your own interests outside of the caring role, and it is important that you do so.
+You have a right to follow your own interests outside of the caring role, and it's important that you do.

 • Find ways to relax.
 Some people find that time spent in prayer, meditation, self-reflection or counselling can help boost morale.